suyashb95/soundcloud-dl/README.md

 * Mutagen - To tag mp3 files and add album art

 ###Contributions
-If you want to add features, improve them, or report issues, feel free to send a pull request!!
+If you want to add features, improve them, or report issues, feel free to send a pull request!

 ###Contributors
 - [Suyash458](https://github.com/Suyash458)